The following is a summary description of the governance structure of the VSTA. For complete descriptions refer to the Constitution & By-Laws 2018.

 The Constitution and Bylaws establish the objectives and governance structures of the VSTA and can only be amended by a special resolution submitted at a general meeting and passed by a three-quarters majority of the members present and voting at such meeting.

 The General Meeting (GM) is the sovereign body of the VSTA subject to the constitution, bylaws and policies of the association and to provisions concerning the Annual General Meeting (AGM).
 Policies established at a general meeting may only be changed or rescinded at a General Meeting.

 The Council consists of the Executive Committee and Staff Representatives elected by Association members in each school.
 Council meets once a month.
 Any VSTA member may attend and speak at a Council meeting.

 The Executive Committee directs and supervises the business and conducts the affairs of the VSTA.
-The EC meets monthly.
+The EC meets twice monthly.

 The members of the Executive Committee are elected at the AGM, these are:

 - Members at Large (7 or 8 depending on presence of Past President)